trek-view/basecamp/_posts/2020-09-18-playing-with-mapillary-api.md

   &per_page=500
 ```

-This time I'm using the [`object_detections`](https://www.mapillary.com/developer/api-documentation/#object-detections) endpoint.

-The object detections endpoint offers a way to query by the content of images and the area they cover.

-Unlike the features endpoint, the object detections endpoint contains coordinates of the image detection (where object is in the photo), but not the specific location of the detected object on a map.
+I'll get a response containing all the images (Mapillary image keys) with the wildlife defined in my query (`animal--bird`, `animal--ground-animal`) I can then take a look at.

-If I wanted to filter only images belonging to participants of the mapping party I could also use the parameter `usernames=`.
+If I wanted to filter only images belonging to participants of our mapping party I could also use the parameter `usernames=`.
 Or should they all belong to the Mapillary Trek View organisation (they do), I could use the parameter `organization_keys=`.

-### Seasonal vegetation
+### Seasonal vegetation (object detections)

 It's a truly beautiful place in the late-summer to visit, with the leaves still in full bloom.

 One of the things we want to do is run another mapping party in the winter to show the visual seasonal differences.

-This will also make it possible to provide a rough estimate of canopy cover in summer compared to winter.
+This will also make it possible to provide a rough estimate of canopy cover in summer compared to winter (using the sum area of vegetation reported by the Object Detection endpoints for a position -- keep reading for more info).

 Problem is, it's not possible to pass date parameters to the `object_detections` endpoint.
 Therefore to compare summer and winter, we need to run two queries.